lgloege/MITgcm-ballast-model-1D/README.md

 # Run model
 The model is currently configured for the NADR province.

-Change paths to correct input files in the data files.
+In the data files, change the paths to correct forcing files in `inputs`.

+Then use `run_1d_MITgcm_habanero.sh` to run the model.
+Make sure you moved the `mitgcmuv` executable from the build directory.
-Then use `run_1d_MITgcm_habanero.sh` to runt he model.
-This currently setup to use the Habanero cluseter at Columbia University.
+This is currently setup to use the Habanero cluster at Columbia University.